Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 ### In-house software

-We wrote the software to drive the rail ourselves.
+Software was written in-house to drive the rail.
 We provide instructions on how to drive the rail system using either an <a href="https://github.com/BioMakers/23_Focus-stacking-system-for-gametophyte-ferns/blob/master/ArduinoMethod.md">Arduino</a> or a <a href="https://github.com/BioMakers/23_Focus-stacking-system-for-gametophyte-ferns/blob/master/RaspberryPiMethod.md">Raspberry Pi</a>.
 Please see one or other of these pages for the software documentation depending on which hardware you are using.

 ### Bought software

-We also used the following pieces of commercial software:
+The following pieces of commercial software were used:

 Helicon focus for stacking the images<br>
 EOS Remote for focussing the camera and figuring out the camara settings. <br>